Specialty Branch

 • Discounted and tax-free grocery and shopping privileges at post exchanges and commissaries

-• Free military air flights based on space availability
+• Free and low-cost military air flights based on space availability

 • Access to recreational facilities on military installations